owengretz/Binary0101/README.md

 Binary 0101 is an app I created using Elm in first year taking "Introduction to Software Design Using Web Programming".
 It teaches the basics of binary and is targeted towards high school students.
 It was a group project, but I did the vast majority of the coding.

 Unfortunately, the project required Binary0101 to be created using a WebIDE which hid certain code in some files, so it would be impossible to download the files and run the project locally.
-However, you can still use the app using the link above!
+However, you can still test the app using the link above!